Skip to content

 • A Pod failing to enter the ready state (could be a failing readiness probe, failing to pull the image, crash loop backoff, etc.)

 Try installing the chart again (this can also be done manually) and check the Pod statuses and logs using a tool like K9s.
-Use the helm release name (will be in error message and SANDBOX -level logs) to filter the Pods.
+Use the helm release name (will be in error message) to filter the Pods.

 I'm seeing "Helm uninstall failed" errors